Community Developmental Disability Organizations (CDDOs) are local agencies that

 Following strict state-mandated criteria, the CDDO, determines eligibility for funding for needed services.
 This criterion is partially based on outside evaluations to be done before application is made.
 The CDDO staff can direct individuals toward places to have these evaluations completed or request copies of existing information.
 The CDDO contact person determines eligibility of each individual.
 In general, you qualify as having a developmental disability if you have a mental and/or physical impairment that occurred before your 22nd birthday and that is likely to continue indefinitely.
 The impairment(s) must result in limitations in three or more specific areas of life functioning.

-These areas are self-care, the understanding and use of language, learning and adapting, mobility, self-direction in setting goals, living independently, and economic self-sufficiency.
 People whose only disability is mental illness do not qualify and are normally referred to community mental health centers.